Woodlawn Cemetery (Canandaigua, New York)

-This article refers to the Woodlawn Cemetery in Canandaigua, New York.
-For other uses, see Woodlawn Cemetery (disambiguation).

 Woodlawn Cemetery is a historic cemetery located at Canandaigua, Ontario County, New York, United States.

 In June 1884, officers and trustees were elected and the original 28 acre of land were purchased from Lucius Wilcox.
 Over the years, people left adjacent land to the cemetery which now totals 64.4 acre in the city and 7 acre in the town of Canandaigua and serves as a burial site for more than 13,000 people.

 The Woodlawn Cemetery chapel was dedicated in 1910.
 In 2014 it was listed on the National Register of Historic Places.